Game Manual & Wiki

 Combat is resolved automatically when an offensive fleet arrives at a target planet.

-Before combat begins, each Carrier in the fleet deploys 10 Interceptors directly into battle.
-These are included in the Carrier's purchase cost — no separate build needed.
-They fight as normal attacker units and can be lost.
+Before combat begins, each Carrier on either side deploys 10 Interceptors directly into battle.
+Attacker Carriers deploy into the attacking force; defender Carriers deploy into the defending force.
+These Interceptors are included in the Carrier's purchase cost — no separate build needed.
+They fight as normal units and can be lost.
 A log entry confirms deployment before Round 1.

 All planetary defenses fire first, before any ships exchange fire.
 A well-defended planet can eliminate part of the incoming fleet before the main battle begins.